bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 2. details on what you learned in this lab OR details on what the lab was about
 3. if you were asked to write code: an explanation of how you tested your code
 4. if questions were asked: the answers to the questions
+5. a link to the private git repository with your code

 *Transparency* You need to be transparent on who did what.
 Collaborating with people outside your group is ok, but be transparent about it!
 Using sources from the Internet/books is ok, but cite them appropriately!